 (It is said: The wisdom of his [Jibril’s] mission was to teach them [the companions].
 Because previously they asked the Prophet ﷺ too many questions, and the Prophet forbade them for fear of questions that were burdensome or intended to mock (ta’annut).
 However, they insisted, so the Prophet reprimanded them.
 Then they became afraid, restrained themselves, and surrendered as a form of obedience.
 And when they were sincere in that obedience… Allah sent to them a figure who sufficed them in important matters).

-The Concept of Ta’lim: A Teacher Disguised as a Student
+The Concept of Ta’lim: The Teacher in Disguise

 فإنه جبريل أتاكم يعلمكم دينكم